 Elderly Population As Reason Why Italy Has High COVID-19 Deaths

 Another widely accepted reason why deaths and mortality rates due to COVID-19 in Italy is so high is the sizeable number of the elderly population.
-Census reveals that the country has the oldest population in Europe with individuals aged 65 years and above comprising 23 percent of the total population.
+Census reveals that the country has the oldest population in Europe thanks to an advanced and accessible healthcare system.
+Individuals aged 65 years and above comprised 23 percent of the total population.
 The median age is also at 47.3.

 Most of COVID-19 deaths in Italy have been among people in their 70s.
 According to researchers, the mortality rate of the disease is dependent on the demographics of the population.
 The elderly are particularly susceptible to succumb to the virus because either they have a weakened immune system due to their advance age or they have comorbidities such as cardiovascular diseases, cancer, or diabetes, among others.